Leavenworth County Court Records

 Phone: (913) 682-5724

-Requests for arrest records can be submitted in person or by mail.
-The sheriff’s department may charge fees consistent with the Kansas Open Records Act for copies of incident and arrest reports.
+You can submit requests for arrest records in person or by mail.
+The sheriff's department may charge fees consistent with the Kansas Open Records Act for copies of incident and arrest reports.

 Criminal Background Checks

-The Kansas Bureau of Investigation (KBI) processes official criminal history record checks.
-The KBI offers both name-based and fingerprint-based background checks:
+The Kansas Bureau of Investigation (KBI) processes official criminal history record checks and offers two types:

-- Name-based checks can be submitted online through the KBI Criminal History Record Check portal.
+- Name-based checks – Submit online through the KBI Criminal History Record Check portal.
 Fees apply per search.

 Kansas law (K.S.A.
 22-4701 et seq.) governs the dissemination of criminal history information.
-Conviction records are generally available to the public, while non-conviction data (arrests without prosecution, dismissed charges, acquittals) may be restricted to authorized agencies and specific requestors.
+Conviction records are generally available to the public, while non-conviction data—arrests without prosecution, dismissed charges, and acquittals—may be restricted to authorized agencies and specific requestors.

 Expungement

 Under K.S.A.
 21-6614, certain criminal convictions, diversions, and arrests may be eligible for expungement after a waiting period that varies by offense severity.
 An expungement petition is filed in the district court where the case was adjudicated.
-Once granted, the records are sealed from public view, and the clerk removes them from publicly accessible databases.
+Once granted, the records are sealed from public view and removed from publicly accessible databases.

 Leavenworth County Civil Court Records